 - A. Awning.
 A roof-like covering attached to a structural frame and supported entirely from a building or other structure. - B. Balcony.
 An unenclosed platform with a railing, wall, or balustrade that provides outdoor amenity space on upper stories. - C. Basement.
 See Section 1.5.4.D. - D. Bay.
 A window assembly extending from the main body of a building to permit increased light, provide multi-direction views, and articulate a building wall.
 Two bays can connect around corners. - E. Bicycle Parking, Long-Term.
 Accommodations for the parking of a bicycle for two (2) or more hours. - F. Bicycle Parking, Short-Term.
 Accommodations for the parking of a bicycle for less than two (2) hours. - G. Building Footprint Area.
 Area of the largest above grade floor of the building as measured to the exterior faces of the walls. - H. Development.
 The construction or modification of any principal building, accessory building, or other structure; and/or the establishment, change, or expansion of any use of any structure or land. - I. Façade Build Out Ratio.
 The ratio of the width of the entire front elevation to the lot width along the right of way. - J. Fenestration.
 The openings in the façade of a building, including windows and doors.
 Fenestration is measured from the inside face of the jambs on any window or door trim. - K. Front Elevation.
 The exterior wall of a building oriented in whole or in part toward the right of way. - L. Furnishing Zone.
 The portion of the sidewalk between the back of curb and the walkway that is used for street trees, landscaping, transit stops, streetlights, and site furnishing. - M. Lot Line.
 See Section 1.5.2.A. - N. Lot Line, Front.
 The lot line abutting a street or right of way. - O. Lot Line, Primary Front.
-The lot line abutting a street or right of way.
-Where there are multiple lot lines abutting streets or rights of way, the primary front lot line shall be the one the principal entrance faces.
-Where there are multiple lot lines abutting streets or rights of way and the main entrance does not face a street or right of way, the Primary Front Lot Line shall be determined by the Commissioner of Inspectional Services or their designee. - P. Lot Line, Rear.
-Any lot line which is parallel to or within forty-five (45) degrees of being parallel to a front lot line, unless that lot line is a side lot line of an abutting lot. - Q. Lot Line, Side.
+Where there is only one front lot line, it shall be the primary front lot line.
+Where there are multiple front lot lines, the primary front lot line shall be the one the principal entrance faces.
+Where there are multiple front lot lines and the principal entrance does not face a street or right of way, the primary front lot line shall be determined by the Commissioner of Inspectional Services or their designee. - P. Lot Line, Rear.
+Any lot line, other than a lot line that is a side lot line of an abutting property, which is parallel to or within forty-five (45) degrees of being parallel to a front lot line. - Q. Lot Line, Side.
 Any lot line other than a front or rear lot line. - R. Lot Width.
 The length of the front lot line of a lot.